yxxxxx38324/xiaoxiaoyang.github.io/_pages/about.md

 # 🔬 Research Experience

-### CyberC3 Intelligent Vehicle Lab (Oct 2020 - Oct 2021)
+## CyberC3 Intelligent Vehicle Lab
 <div class='paper-box'><div class='paper-box-image'><img src='images/BAANet.png' alt="sym" width="100%"></div>
 <div class='paper-box-text' markdown="1">

 Advisor: Prof. Yang

 Worked on *BAANet: Learning Bi-directional Adaptive Attention Gates for Multispectral Pedestrian Detection* as the first author.
+(Oct 2020 - Oct 2021)

 - Proposed a novel multispectral pedestrian detector called BAANet.
 With the proposed BAA-Gate, the network could distill and recalibrate features of two modalities by stages and enhance the discriminability of fused representations.
 - Introduced an adaptive interaction strategy based on illumination weighting to adaptively control the recalibration and aggregation strength between modalities and adjust their contributions to the final detection results.